saeeda12/C-plus-plus-Tutorial/(3)C++ Data Types and Naming Conventions.md

 The C++ compiler requires us to provide the data type for *each* variable declared.
 The four basic types of variables are:
 - Boolean
-- Character (surrounded by single quotes '')/ String (surrounded by double quotes "")
+- Character (surrounded by single quotes '') / String (surrounded by double quotes "")
-- Integer (surrounded by single quotes '')/ String (surrounded by double quotes "")
+- Integer (short, long, signed, unsigned)
 - Floating point (float, double, long double)

 Now, in order to name a variable, called the **identifier**, the following rules must be followed: